Spring 2017 Offerings

 The Delta Internship Program gives graduate students and postdoctoral researchers the opportunity to develop teaching and learning skills in real-world situations.
 Each semester, the Delta Program supports a new cohort of interns who partner with faculty and staff to improve teaching and learning environments through innovative Teaching-As-Research projects.
 Interns enroll in this seminar during the semester they are completing their internship project, and use the time to present their projects to their peers who provide constructive feedback in real-time.
 Enrollment is limited to only those students who have applied for and been admitted into the internship program.
 The pre-internship workshops (held the previous semester) are an excellent way to begin planning your project; visit the Delta Internship Program website for more information.

-Instructors: Don Gillian-Daniel, Jessica Maher, Chris Trimby, and Kimberly Dill-McFarland
+Instructors: Don Gillian-Daniel, Jessica Maher, Chris Trimby, Kimberly Dill-McFarland and Robin Greenler

 Days and times: Tuesdays, 9:00-11:00 am (January 17- March 7)